 Pregnancy is accompanied by minor aches and pains.
 Exercises such as muscle stretches, walking, swimming etc., strengthen various parts of the body like the back and abdominal muscles.

-Strong muscles and a fit heart can greatly ease labor and delivery.
+Exercise to prepare you and your body for birth Strong muscles and a fit heart can greatly ease labor and delivery.
 Gaining control over your breathing can help you manage pain.
 And in the event of a lengthy labor, increased endurance can be a real help.
+Muscle groups that are most important to exercise during pregnancyThe three muscle groups that a pregnant woman should target are: Abdominal muscles: Strengthening of these muscles will make it easier to support the increasing weight of the baby.

 Pelvic muscles:Strengthening of these muscles will permit the Vagina to widen moreeasily during childbirth and also prevent urinary problems (leakingurine when you cough or sneeze) after delivery.

-:Strengthening of back muscles will improve the posture and minimize the strain of pregnancy on the lower back and help prevent discomfort caused by poor posture.
+Back muscles:Strengthening of back muscles will improve the posture and minimize the strain of pregnancy on the lower back and help prevent discomfort caused by poor posture.

 Exercise to reduce stressPregnancy is a mixture of elation and anxiety and pregnant women often find themselves swinging from one to the other, which can be quite stressful.